Origin

 Dueling business deals.

-Box seats at the Rockies and ice-level seats for the Stanley Cup finals, at the same time.
+Box seats at the Rockies and ice-level seats for the Stanley Cup finals,

 Can't decide between two hot dates?
 Go on both -- then choose.